 Jun Wang, an academic advisor and the Assistant Professor of Education at Carthage College, offers some insight into attributing your efforts to your grades.

-“Some students struggle or don’t know how to attribute their effort to the exams,” Wang says.
+“Some students struggle or don’t know how to attribute their effort to the exams,” Wang tells Her Campus.
 “Whenever they get a bad grade they will blame the outside factors, like thinking ‘the instructor doesn’t like me’ or ‘I had bad luck.’
-So, as instructors, we need to make sure that we train [students] to make positive attributions, such as thinking ‘Ok, I did bad, maybe I didn’t study that hard,’ or, ‘I had questions and confusions but I didn’t ask my peers or the instructor, or maybe I need to improve my learning strategies or my preparation strategies.’”
+So, as instructors, we need to make sure that we train students to make positive attributions, such as thinking ‘Okay, I did bad, maybe I didn’t study that hard,’ or, ‘I had questions and confusions but I didn’t ask my peers or the instructor, or maybe I need to improve my learning strategies or my preparation strategies.’”
 If you’re a college student, ask yourself these questions to help determine how to deal with your low grade.

 Consider asking for help.

-“I was really stubborn about speaking with my professors and accepting help from a tutor when I failed my first test in college,” says Emma*, a junior at Carthage College.
+“I was really stubborn about speaking with my professors and accepting help from a tutor when I failed my first test in college,” says Emma*, 20.
 “Finally, I came to terms with the fact that asking for help isn’t a sign of stupidity or failure.
 It only means that you care about your education and learning from your mistakes!”

 Extra credit is another option to consider.
 Say it’s nearing the end of the semester and your grade is on the borderline of a C+ and a B- and so on; you can always meet with your professor to discuss the possibility of extra credit to help balance out a bad grade.
 It helps to become familiar with their policies of extra credit at the beginning of the semester, but if you haven’t, it never hurts to ask!